kserve/modelmesh-runtime-adapter/model-mesh-triton-adapter/README.md

 # Model Mesh Triton Adapter

-This is an adapter which implements Model Mesh API for [Triton Inference Server](https://github.com/triton-inference-server/server).
+This is an adapter which implements the internal model-mesh model management API for [Triton Inference Server](https://github.com/triton-inference-server/server).

-Written in Golang.

 ## How to